Maddison VanderHoff (she/her)

 I believe that we all have the inherent strength, wisdom, and capacity to move through our challenges and find happiness, but that systemic barriers, traumas, losses, and unresolved emotional pain may be preventing us from reaching our goals and achieving life satisfaction.
 I provide a therapeutic environment filled with warmth, compassion, and transparency to collaboratively work through these barriers.
 I value the vulnerability and bravery it requires to begin therapy and utilize trauma-informed practices to help clients build trust and comfort in the therapeutic relationship; I recognize that it is an honor and privilege to join with my clients on their journey of healing and self-discovery.
 I provide integrative psychotherapy informed by interpersonal neurobiology, and attachment theory.

-I utilize evidence-based interventions including Solution Focused Brief Therapy, Cognitive Behavioral therapy, Dialectical Behavioral Therapy, Internal Family Systems, mindfulness, and narrative therapies.
+I utilize evidence-based interventions including Solution Focused Brief Therapy, Cognitive Behavioral therapy, Dialectical Behavioral Therapy, Internal Family Systems, mindfulness, narrative therapies and Eye Movement Desensitization and Reprocessing (EMDR).
 I also incorporate creative therapies like art therapy, experiential therapy, and sensorimotor techniques.
 (I currently work with clients 18+)